hmcts/tax-tribunals-datacapture/README.md

 This is using your local Ruby-ready environment and a PostgreSQL server that you can set up.

+You may need to install chromedriver brew install chromedriver

 Set up environment variables `cp .env.example .env`.

 You will need to instal the GovUK FrontEnd package